 Media Contact: Heather Nezich, ASE, 248.223.8040, [email protected]

-ASE is employers’ trusted partner for Everything HR.
+ASE is Michigan’s trusted HR partner.
 ASE is a non-profit, membership organization – everything we do is based on the needs of members and to drive the success of their organizations and help them THRIVE.
 ASE strengthens organization's HR departments by offering member benefits and discounted services that span the entire employee lifecycle including recruitment, development, and retention while minimizing compliance risk.
-We provide our members guidance through new legislation and common but challenging workplace issues.
+We provide our members guidance through new legislation and workplace issues such as those currently occurring with the COVID-19 pandemic.
 Learn more about ASE at www.aseonline.org.